 Grease a large roasting pan with the olive oil and place your bone in the center, pig’s feet around the edges, and fill with the celery and carrots in the empty spaces.

 Bake the bones for an hour, flipping the bones and feet halfway through.
 If things are getting too brown too fast, turn down the oven or just skip straight to loading the Instant Pot.

-Put the roughly chopped parsley in the bottom of the Instant Pot.
-Add the bones next, placing the marrow bones in the center and pushing the pig's feet around.
+Put the roughly chopped parsley in the bottom of the Instant Pot or Crock Pot.
+Add the bones next, placing the marrow bones in the center and pushing the pig’s feet around.
 Top off with as much of the veggies as will fit, filling in some of the cracks.
 Add the apple cider vinegar, then add cold water, leaving an inch of space under the max fill line.

 Close and seal, cooking in manual mode for the max time of 240 minutes (4 hours).
 If your pressure cooker only goes to 120, just run it twice.